savonet/blog/_posts/2023-03-10-how-to-run-a-http-server-with-liquidsoap.md

 One seemingly lesser known feature from Liquidsoap is the ability to run a serve HTTP queries.
 The HTTP server can be used to interact with your script and provide useful features!

 Starting with version `2.2.x`, the HTTP server was revamped to follow an API similar to node's express server.
+Also, SSL support was rewritten to be modular and avoid multiplying operators for each implementation.

 The following is an extract from [the documentation](https://www.liquidsoap.info/doc-dev/harbor_http.html):

 ---
 The harbor server can be used as a HTTP server.
 We provide two type of APIs for this: